 Angelica Galvao is a black belt and one of the top females competitors in Brazilian jiu-jitsu.

 Her accomplishments include winning titles at major tournaments such as the World Jiu-Jitsu Gi and No-Gi Championships, and the Pan American, European Open, and many more.

 Professor Michael Liera: BJJ Basic and Fundamentals Class Professor

 Atos school black belt Michael Liera Junior is widely regarded as one of the most gifted competitors of his generation in Brazilian jiu-jitsu.

 He trained under André Galvao and is a former member of the Brazilian national team.

-For example, among his most notable accomplishments, there are the IBJJF Pan Championship (2018), European Open (2016), UAEJJF Grand Slam, and many others titles.
+For example, among his most notable accomplishments are the IBJJF Pan Championship (2018), European Open (2016), UAEJJF Grand Slam, and many others.

-Professor Nisar Loynab: Kid’s 5-8 Class Professor as well as the Kid’s Competition Class Professor.
+Professor Nisar Loynab: Kid’s 5-8 Class Professor and the Kid’s Competition Class Professor.